HXDU/Project-3-Mini-Challenge-3/README.md

     - location (Which neighborhood the message was posted from)
     - account (user handle of the person who posted the message)
     - message (The message itself)
-#### Example:
+  - Data entry example
     - time
       - 4/6/20 0:00
     - location
       - Weston
     - account
       - Opportunities2
     - message
       - Take advantheeseage of theesehese One, theeserembling sales!

 ## Our Plan